waawawewa/zoom/README.md

 https://git-scm.com/download/win (DOWNLOAD 32bit or 64 bit depending upon your pc)

+After the installation is done :---

-now clone my repository by opening git bash FROM START MENU and type
+Clone my repository by opening git bash FROM START MENU

 YOU CAN OPEN GIT BASH BY GOING TO START MENU AND TYPING GIT BASH, CLICK ON IT, THEN TYPE